judasgutenberg/Disturbatron/README.md

 Not included here are a number of cron jobs designed to clean up various messes that can result when the megaphone relay is turned on but then not turned off.
 I couldn't figure out a better way to kill playing audio than just restarting apache, though of course this causes messes as well (which those cron jobs are designed to clean up).

 At some point I will include some hardware notes.

+Things that would be useful in a future version:

+1. Analog-to-digital converter to monitor battery power and solar power.

+2. Relay to turn off WiFi at night or in certain ranges of hours.